ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/audit/getting-started-audit.rst

 It is presumed that you have the script downloaded and the audit content ready from source control or your own configured location.

-The following requirements are needed (OS dependant)
+The following requirements are needed (OS dependent)

 - Super user or permissions to run privilege commands